accounts-payable icon

 When a Customer Uses a Credit Card for Payment

-If a customer uses a credit card for payment, the invoice is considered immediately paid.
-In this case, the invoice isn’t included in the seller’s accounts receivable account or the customer’s accounts payable account.
+The purchase is considered paid if a customer uses a credit card for immediate payment.
+In this case, an invoice isn’t included in the seller’s accounts receivable account or the customer’s accounts payable account, and it is usually called a receipt.

 For Invoice Processing in Accounts Payable or Accounts Receivable